cu-mkp/2017-workshop-edition/_texts/p-165v_tl.md

 ## Attaching a fly wing or something similar

 They can be attached with fish glue mixed with spirits over slow heat, heating also the work.
-Then that is covered with wax "à ébaucher", that should be grey.
+Then that is covered with wax à ébaucher, that should be grey.